TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

    Mind that these scripts have to be run in the **backend scope**!
 There must be a global :php:`$GLOBALS['BE_USER']` object.

+.. index:: pair: DataHandler; Symfony

-Using the DataHandler in a Symfony Command
+Using the DataHandler in a Symfony command
 ==========================================

 It is possible to use the DataHandler for scripts started from the command line or by